5 Steps to Stay eCommerce Sales Tax Compliant

 4. Collect, Remit, and File on the Right Schedule

 After you register, the real work begins with collecting, remitting, and filing sales tax according to each state’s assigned schedule.
 Some states require monthly filings, while others only need quarterly reports, and the frequency is usually tied to your sales volume in that state.
-Many merchants run into preventable issues that include late filings, mismatched reports, missing marketplace data, or sending payments to the wrong remittance account.
+Many merchants encounter preventable issues, including late filings, mismatched reports, missing marketplace data, or payments sent to the wrong remittance account.

-Accurate reporting is essential for online sellers who want a clear process for how to collect sales tax in eCommerce.
+Accurate reporting is essential for online sellers who want a clear process for collecting sales tax in eCommerce.
 Automation can help by organizing records and simplifying recurring tasks.
 Working with an eCommerce agency ensures those systems are set up correctly and monitored with the right expertise.
 Consistent, on-time filings protect your business and make compliance predictable as you grow.

 5. Monitor Changes in Tax Laws and Thresholds